Academic Calendar 2024/25

 Program requirements

-Students will be evaluated for each unit in the program on classroom participation, assignments, study projects, practicum, and by examination.
+Students will be evaluated for each module in the program on classroom participation, assignments, study projects, and by examination.

-Students must maintain a grade percentage of 85% and an attendance record of 90% in each module.
+Students must maintain a cumulative GPA of 4.00 (A) in all theory modules to be eligible for the practicum.
 Students must successfully complete all theory components prior to practicum placement.

 Graduation requirements

-To be eligible to graduate, students must successfully complete both theory and practicum.
+To be eligible to graduate, students must successfully complete all courses with a minimum cumulative GPA of 4.00 (A) and receive credit (CR) for the practicum.

 For more information